sindhuOsisoft/OCS-Docs/content/overview/who-uses-ocs.md

 OCS supports easy integration with custom applications, extending the enterprise data infrastructure to in-house and partner applications.
 OCS offers ease of integration with a modern, secure REST API that is compatible with R and Python applications.
 Application developers use the REST API to interact with operational data.

-## Operations departments use OCS to monitor remote locations
+## Operations departments can monitor remote locations

 OCS provides the ability to integrate data infrastructure from edge to cloud seamlessly.
 Designed to serve as a "system of systems," OCS supports data usage across the global enterprise.